knative/serving/DEVELOPMENT.md

 ko apply -f config/post-install/default-domain.yaml
 ```

-The above step is equivalent to applying the `serving-crds.yaml` and
+The above step is equivalent to applying the `serving-crds.yaml`,
+`serving-core.yaml`, `serving-hpa.yaml` and `serving-nscert.yaml` for released
-`serving-core.yaml` for released versions of Knative Serving.
+versions of Knative Serving and additionally applying **net-istio** as the
+ingress implementation.

 You can see things running with: